badalsarkar/notes/learnings/database-internals.md

   - Handling variable size data in disk requires special attention
   - In memory database uses WAL and disk backup for data persistence.
     - Data is written to in memory and then to WAL.
 From WAL data is backed up in disk in batches
+- Column vs Row oriented DBMS

+  - Row oriented
+    - Partitions data horizontally
+    - Data persisted on disks are accessed block wise.
+A minimal data access unit is block.A single block will contain data for all columns
+  - Column oriented
+    - Partitions data vertically
+    - Storing data for different columns in separate file or segment makes it easier to get all values for that column
+    - It may store some metadata e.g. key, with the value to keep the relationship between data of different columns.
+This causes more storage usage.
+Some database uses implicit key such as the position of the values.
+    - Some column oriented file formats are Apache Parquet, Apache ORC, RCFile
+    - Column oriented format improves the cache utilization, allows vectorized processing, offers better compression as the data type for each column is same.
+Different compression methods can be used for different case.
+  - To choose between row and column oriented DB, you need to understand your data access pattern
+    - If read data is consumed in records (most or all of the columns requested) and workload consists of point queries or range scans, row oriented DB will produce better result.

 - Data Files
   - AKA primary files
   - Can be implemented as